 Where a noise generating source is assessed, the potential for likely expansion (and therefore increase in noise levels) must be taken into account and discussed within the noise report.

-3.4 In the case of NSD brought to an existing transport noise source developers will need to demonstrate that all mitigation methods have been considered to achieve both satisfactory internal noise levels within any noise sensitive property and protect external amenity areas.
+3.4 In the case of NSD brought to an existing transport noise source, developers will need to demonstrate that all mitigation methods have been considered to achieve both satisfactory internal noise levels within any noise sensitive property and protect external amenity areas.

 3.5 Only in exceptional circumstances should satisfactory internal noise levels only be achievable with windows closed and other means of ventilation provided.
 Predictions of internal noise levels within noise sensitive premises must be calculated based on an open window scenario.
 The degree of sound reduction afforded by a partially open window should be taken as 13dB (as calculated from the façade level).